Power and Sport Mode Indicators

 Another group of symbols are shown here.
 These are displayed in gray scale.
 The modes allow for additional power to be extracted from the high voltage battery, are found in instrument panel in a curved shape along the bottom of the circular portion of the information display.
 Seen as Sport, Sport S and Sport S+, they indicate the level of change applied to the vehicle’s suspension.

 In electric or hybrid vehicles, featuring more powerful acceleration.
 Both the text symbol SPORT and the flag image are used.
-The flag image is most likely shown in gray scale in the instrument panel’s information center.
+The flag image may be shown in gray scale in the instrument panel’s information center.
+LC in the last image is Launch Control.

 In more rare cases, the option may indicate control of the throttle in order allow more powerful or deliberate acceleration.
 There will likely be additional text with the abbreviation PWR.
 See the Acronyms page if it is not a whole word.